atomwalk12/git-inspector/docs/content/process/README.md

+---
+_build:
+  render: true
+  list: false # This prevents the page from being listed
+  publishResources: false
+---

 # Git Inspector Development Process

 This folder contains documentation of the development process, including product backlog, sprint backlogs, and retrospectives.